mkinawy/mkinawy.github.io/_posts/2024-10-23-becoming-ai-super-user.md

 ## Learning from Scott Hanselman at .NET Zuid

 Yesterday, I traveled far from my home to attend the .NET Zuid event because Scott Hanselman was giving a talk.
-I met Scott in 2019 at the same event (you can see a picture in [this "Arabic" article](/2019/09/17/أين-اختفت-المبرمجات.html), and I took another picture yesterday too, which I’ll share below).
+I met Scott in 2019 at the same event (you can see a picture at the bottom of [this "Arabic" article](/2019/09/17/أين-اختفت-المبرمجات.html), and I took another picture yesterday too, which I’ll share below).
 Scott’s talk was really interesting, and as expected, AI took a big bite of that talk.

 In the past, people said “software is eating the world”, but now it seems like **AI is eating the world**.
 I sometimes wonder if we should be excited or worried about that.